Airbnb Mortgage Considerations for Homeowners

 Price Point is Key

-If you’re considering letting out a room or even an entire property, make sure you do your research when it comes to price point, considering both typical budgets and locations for those you’re looking to let to.
+If you’re considering letting out a room or even an entire property, make sure you do your research when it comes to price points, considering both typical budgets and locations for those you’re looking to let to.

 Don’t Forget Tax

-Under the Government’s rent a room scheme, you can earn £7,500 tax-free each year from letting out a spare room or your whole property.
-If your rental income is below the threshold, no further action is required as the tax exemption is automatic, but if you go over the allowance don’t forget to complete your tax return form.
+Under the Government’s Rent a Room Scheme, you can earn £7,500 tax-free each year from letting out a spare room or your whole property.
+If your rental income is below the threshold, no further action is required as the tax exemption is automatic, but if you go over the allowance, don’t forget to complete your tax return form.

-If you’d like to speak to one of our specialist brokers, regarding a holiday let mortgage, get in touch today on 0330 433 2927.
+If you’d like to speak to one of our specialist brokers, regarding a holiday let mortgage, get in touch today on 0808 303 5528.

 Category:Nicholas Mendes